edrums/edrums.github.io/microdrum/software.md

 A new window should open with the title showing the COM port selected above, with no error messages being displayed in the main IDE window.
 Close the new window

-### microDRUM Firmware
+### microDrum  Firmware

-1. Take the latest version of this from the microDRUM download page or GitHub repository.
+1. Take the latest version of this from the microDrum  download page or GitHub repository.
 If using the .mdh file from the Downloads page follow steps 2 - 11.
 If using the latest code from GitHub (.ino format) follow steps 12 onwards

 2. Plug your Arduino board in via USB

-3. Launch the microDRUM ConfigTool
+3. Launch the microDrum  ConfigTool

 4. Select Setup => **Select COM...**